jina-ai/fastapi-serve/README.md

 <a href="https://github.com/jina-ai/fastapi-serve/actions/workflows/cd.yml"><img alt="Github CD status" src="https://github.com/jina-ai/fastapi-serve/actions/workflows/cd.yml/badge.svg"></a>
 </p>

-Welcome to **fastapi-serve**, a framework designed to take the pain out of deploying your local FastAPI applications to the cloud.
-Built using our open-source framework [Jina](https://github.com/jina-ai/jina), `fastapi-serve` offers out-of-the-box support for automated deployments on `cloud.jina.ai`, our scalable and robust cloud platform. 🌩️
+Welcome to **fastapi-serve**, your one-stop solution to seamless FastAPI application deployments.
+Powered by our open-source framework [Jina](https://github.com/jina-ai/jina), `fastapi-serve` provides an effortless transition from your local setup to cloud.jina.ai, our robust and scalable cloud platform. 🌩️

+Designed with developers in mind, `fastapi-serve` simplifies the deployment process by packing robust functionality, ease-of-use, and automated procedures into one comprehensive package.
+With `fastapi-serve`, we aim to streamline the "last mile" of FastAPI application development, allowing you to focus on what truly matters - writing great code!

 ## 😍 Features